Leall675/Leall675/README.md

 <!-- About Me -->
 ## About Me

-I am a software quality engineer, majoring in Systems Analysis and Development, currently focusing on functional test automation and API testing.
+I am a software quality engineer, with a degree in Systems Analysis and Development, currently focusing on functional test automation and API testing.
 I also like studying Front-end development.
 My skills include:

 - **Languages:** Python, Ruby, Javascript
 - **Frameworks:** React, RobotFramework